marcozeccola/speed-analysis/README.md

 **Speed climbing** is a sport where athletes compete on standardized climbing walls.
 This system automates performance analysis by:

--  **Detecting climbing holds** in real-time using a fine-tuned YOLOv8 model
+-  **Detecting climbing holds** from offline footage using a fine-tuned YOLOv8 model
 -  **Tracking climber pose** with MediaPipe for biomechanical insights
 -  **Mapping 2D image coordinates to 3D world space** using homography and PnP (Perspective-n-Point) transforms
 -  **Smoothing trajectories** with Kalman filtering and Butterworth low-pass filters